AnujPancholi/fullstackopen2020-part7/README.md

 First step was to make the actual hook, which I did in a new `hooks` directory and an `index.js` file with named exports as suggested in the course, then I simply imported it in the `CreateNew` component that contains the form to create new anecdotes, and used it for each of the fields.

+## Exercise 7.5

+Simply made a `reset` function in the `useFields` hook, then made a `resetAll` function triggered by a new button which calls `reset` for all fields.

+## Exercise 7.6

+The warning was avoided, and according to the course, this exercise is already complete.

 ----